Kiopsy/t1d_data/data/NOTEBOOK.md

 - Need to address how you rewrite timestamps (what happens if two timestamps say start and end are in the file)
 - Start merging files and checking for duplicates (how to )
 - can we move all the looked at files to a separate folder for now

+# Optimizations
+- Binary search
+- How many times are we sorting (is it needed??)

+# Cleaning the code
+-